drvolcano/Volumio-ESP32/README.md

 - SSD1327 (monochrome, 128x128, 4-Wire-SPI, using u8g2 library)
 - SSD1351 (65k Color, 128x128, 4-Wire-SPI, currently Alpha)

+## Configuration

-Basic settings to adapt it to you system can be made in main.h Pins for color display have to be defined in SSD1351.h
+Basic settings to configure your system can be made in main.h Pins for color display have to be defined in SSD1351.h as its currently under development

+## Debugging
+/lib/LibDebug/LibDebug.h can be used to send debugging messages to COM port.
+Valöue 0 disables debugging, 1 is normal level, 2 extended (if available)

 ## The project contains the following libraries: